-Other concept vehicles under development by the manufacturer include semi-autonomous electric excavators that can learn the careful movements required to achieve grading or highly accurate leveling.
+The manufacturer’s other concept vehicles include semi-autonomous electric excavators that can learn the careful movements required to achieve grading or highly accurate leveling.

-The combined use of autonomous technology and electric power enables work to occur around the clock without the need for breaks or the disruptive noise levels that traditionally prevent such working.
+The combined use of autonomous technology and electric power enables work to occur around the clock without breaks or the disruptive noise levels that traditionally prevent such work.

-Meanwhile, Volvo’s Trucks business has made progress in developing a concept fleet of fully autonomous electric vehicles that can help combat pollution, noise, and congestion in our cities by reducing emissions, planning optimum routes, and responding to real-time traffic situations.
+Meanwhile, Volvo’s Trucks business has developed a concept fleet of fully autonomous electric vehicles that can help combat pollution, noise, and congestion in our cities by reducing emissions, planning optimum routes, and responding to real-time traffic situations.